seans3/k8s-ai/vllm-gpu/hpa/README.md

 $ kubectl apply -f ./stack-driver-adapter.yaml
 ```

-Verify the stack driver adapter workloads are deployed
+Verify the stack driver adapter workloads are deployed in the
+`custom-metrics` namespace.

 ```
 $ kubectl get all --namespace custom-metrics